 A. Windows XP SP2 used a unique registry setting for the original blocker tool in 2004/2005.
-Windows Server 2003 Service Pack 1 and Service Pack 2 used the current registry setting.
-Microsoft will use the same registry setting for Windows Vista SP1 and Windows XP SP3 in 2007, and anticipates at this time continuing to use this same registry key for future service pack blocking tools.
-If you previously downloaded the XP SP2 blocking tool, you will need to download the current version for use with Vista and XP SP3.
+All other Windows Service Packs use the current registry setting.
+We intend to use this same registry key for future service pack blocking tools.

 Q. Do these Service Pack blocks expire?

 A. Yes, these blocks only function for the first 12 months after release for each respective service pack.
 However, if you install the block for a current service pack, and later deploy the service pack using the standalone (CD/DVD or network install) installer, the registry key will remain set, and will block future service packs during the 12 month period for those respective service packs.